demisto/content-docs/docs/contributing/conventions.md

 ![Build Status Red](../doc_imgs/contributing/doc_status_red.png)

-Browse to the failed CircleCI section and try to find the error message (usually in red): it's often something easy to understand and to fix, as in the following example;
+Browse to the failed CircleCI section and try to find the error message (usually in red).
+It's often something easy to understand and to fix, as in the following screenshot:

 ![CircleCI Error](../doc_imgs/contributing/circleci_error.png)